IBM/SalesEnablement-SterlingDataExchange-L3/docs/DemoPreparation-CloudShell.md

 ![](_attachments/OpenShiftClusterOverview.png)

-At this time, a page like the one below should be in a new browser window or tab.
+At this time, a page like the one below should open in a new browser window or tab.

 ![](_attachments/OSWebConsoleOverview.png)

 Leave this browser window open.
 It will be used again later.

-## Install all required IBM Cloud and other tools
+## Retrieve the B2Bi installation scripts

 In this part of the demonstration, you will use the IBM Cloud Shell.
 If you are not familiar with IBM Cloud Shell, you can learn about it <a href="https://cloud.ibm.com/docs/cloud-shell?topic=cloud-shell-getting-started" target="_blank">here</a>.